katma889/microbiome-analysis/README.md

 script for relabeling is:
 ```
 for fq in trimmed*; do vsearch --fastq_filter $fq --relabel $fq. --fastqout relabel_$fq; done
+Then we moved all relabeled file to output folder, Then we used the below command to merge all the relabel trimmed files into single relabel.fastq
 cat relabel_trimmed* > relabel.fastq
+Then we used Vsearch to dicard all the sequences that do no match specific set of min and maximum length based on the amplicon size.
+As our amplicon size is approximated 390 bp therefore we kept minimum 37o and maximum 430.
+The command is below:

+vsearch --fastq_filter relabel.fastq --fastq_maxee 1.0 --fastq_maxlen 430 --fastq_minlen 370 --fastq_maxns 0 --fastaout ./filtered.fasta --fastqout ./filtered.fastq
+But running the above command we got following result "Reading input file 100%
+2265 sequences kept (of which 0 truncated), 4498561 sequences discarded."